 Prediction is at the core of the Digital Twin capability and leverages a combination of physics-based models and data-driven analytics to optimize key business indicators such as uptime and throughput.
 As an example, the Digital Twin can be used to predict the remaining life of a turbine blade on a specific aircraft engine with great accuracy.
-This allows the application of condition-based maintenance (CBM) to manage a specific engine, rather than wasting time with the usual periodic approach.
-It also determines the remaining life of the turbine blade after each flight or a set of flights, by evaluating operational and environmental data by evaluating operational and environmental data and customer needs.
-With this condition-based approach, the customer can determine exactly when to schedule maintenance and also take action to increase the uptime before maintenance - for example, changing filters or giving the engine a water wash to reduce contamination of key parts, thus increasing the uptime of the asset.
+This allows the application of conditionbased maintenance (CBM) to manage a specific engine, rather than wasting time with the usual periodic approach.
+It also determines the remaining life of the turbine blade after each flight or a set of flights, by evaluating operational and environmental data connections and insights and customer needs.
+With this conditionbased approach, the customer can determine exactly when to schedule maintenance and also take action to increase the uptime before maintenance - for example, changing filters or giving the engine a water wash to reduce contamination of key parts, thus increasing the uptime of the asset.